• Home

 About This Version

-Tony Bennett recorded “Have I Told You Lately” in 1962, featuring an arrangement by Marty Manning.
-It was released in 1962 on the album I Left My Heart in San Francisco.
+Tony Bennett recorded “Have I Told You Lately?” on January 23, 1962, for his album I Left My Heart in San Francisco.
+Marty Manning wrote the arrangement and conducted the orchestra.

-Filed Under: Song of the Day Tagged With: Harold Rome, I Left My Heart in San Francisco, Marty Manning, Tony Bennett
+Filed Under: Song of the Day Tagged With: Barbra Streisand, Harold Rome, I Left My Heart in San Francisco, Marty Manning, Tony Bennett

 About This Song